opener-project/pos-tagger-en-es/README.md

-# English POS Tagger
+# English & Spanish POS Tagger

-This repository contains the source code for the English POS tagger of the OpeNER project.
+This repository contains the source code for the English & Spanish POS tagger of the OpeNER project.

 English perceptron models have been trained and evaluated using the WSJ